ronan-s1/buyer_seller_system/README.md

 - This program was made using Python 3.10.0.
 I can't confirm this will work correctly with other versions but it most likely would.
 - Windows OS (This README assumes Windows; slight modifications may be needed for other platforms)
+- This program uses no external libraries, only ones part of Python's standard library.

 ## Configurations Setup